jonwoster/cse210-03/README.md

 Team assignment- Jumper game

 ## Description:
-- This is a simple interactive game where a user guesses whether a card will be higher or lower than the current card shown.
+- This is a simple interactive game where a user guesses a word.
 This project was created for CSE 210 at BYU Idaho.

 Within the cse210-03 repository there is this README file, a design file with internal team notes, and the jumper folder.